uuid6/uuid6-ietf-draft/LATEST-OUTLINE.md

        |                         node (2-5)                            |
        +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```
+FIXME: I think this would be easier to read if we split out the bit fields, e.g. "var" as it's own few bits, "ver" as 4 bits, etc.

 - Anything else is the same as RFC4122.
 (Don't bother describing the old fields in detail - the old RFC does that)